 The Department of Economics offers an undergraduate Minor in Economics to all undergraduate majors outside the Department of Economics.
-The Minor in Economics is designed to help students develop a basic understanding of the principles and applications of economics.
-By pursuing this minor the student will: develop an understanding of microeconomic and macroeconomic theory and the role of markets; understand the effects of government regulation and policy on economic behavior; learn to apply economics to contemporary social and market issues; and develop analytical skills.
+The Minor in Economics is designed to help student develop a basic understanding of the principles and applications of economics.
+By pursuing this minor the student will: develop an understanding of microeconomic and macroeconomic theory and the role of markets: understand the effects of government regulation and policy on economic behavior; learn to apply economics to contemporary social and market issues; and develop analytical skills.

 Required Courses (9 credit hours)